gottingen/melon/README.md

 ## about abel

-for several years age, I have plan to prepare start a repository to de-duplicate code from the projects I have write and projects I like (open source). so I would develop iteratively over it.
+Since several years ago, I have planned to establish a repository to de-duplicate code from the projects I have been involved in or from the projects I have paid close attention to (open source). so I would develop iteratively over it.
 I have try it on many private project (although it on github).  fortunately， it comes on Jan 1st 2020, named it abel, the name of a Mathematician.

 since the inception, its goal is to <font size=16> **`consolidate algorithms, data structures, system operations and make it under control`**</font>